oscarkraemer/2048cpp/README.md

 Made for OSX 10.9

-I hope somebody find it useful
+I hope somebody find it useful or fun.